aws-samples/custom-web-experience-with-amazon-q-business/README.md

 # Custom Web Experience with Amazon Q Business

 Customers often want the ability to integrate custom functionalities into the Amazon Q user interface, such as handling feedback, using corporate colors and templates, custom login, and reducing context switching by integrating the user interface into a single platform.
-The code repo will show how to use Amazon cogntio for user authentication and use Amazon Q SDK to invoke chatbot application programmatically
+The code repo will show how to use Amazon Cognito for user authentication and use Amazon Q SDK to invoke chatbot application programmatically

 <img src="docs/arch.jpg" alt="Architecture Diagram" width="400"/>